sudheesreedhara/apigee-pivotal/ServiceBrokers/Microgateway/README.md

 ```
 edgemicro configure -o $APIGEE_ORG -e $APIGEE_ENV -u {apigee-username}
 ```
 4. Copy and save key and secret values returned here.
-We will need these values later  (Step 7) in this lab.
+We will need these values later  (Step 8) in this lab.
 These values help Apigee Edge uniquely identify the Microgateway instance.

+5. Copy the newly generated configuration file to your application.

 ```
 cp ~/.edgemicro/$APIGEE_ORG-$APIGEE_ENV-config.yaml config/
 ```
+6. Add cloud-foundry-route-service to `sequence`.
+Your configuration should look like this -

 ```
 vi config/$APIGEE_ORG-$APIGEE_ENV-config.yaml
 ```
-5. Add cloud-foundry-route-service to `sequence`.
-Your configuration should look like this -

 ```
 edgemicro:
   port: 8000